dougeby/IntuneDocs/intune/intune-management-extension.md

 End-user computing is going through a digital transformation.
 Classic, traditional IT focuses on a single device platform, business-owned devices, users that work from the office, and a variety of manual, reactive IT processes.
 The modern workplace uses many platforms that are user and business owned, allows users to work from anywhere, and provides automated and proactive IT processes.

 MDM services, such as Microsoft Intune, can manage mobile and desktop devices running Windows 10.
 The built-in Windows 10 management client communicates with Intune to run enterprise management tasks.
 There are some tasks that you might need, such as advanced device configuration and troubleshooting.
-For legacy Win32 app management you can use the [Win32 app management](apps-win32-app-management.md) feature on your Windows 10 devices.
+For Win32 app management, you can use the [Win32 app management](apps-win32-app-management.md) feature on your Windows 10 devices.

 The Intune management extension supplements the in-box Windows 10 MDM features.
 You can create PowerShell scripts to run on the Windows 10 devices.
 For example, you can create a PowerShell script that does advanced device configurations, uploads the script to Intune, assigns the script to an Azure Active Directory (AD) group, and runs the script.
 You can then monitor the run status of the script from start to finish.